 Over 400,000 women a year in the US alone are being implanted with these devices without enough information for informed consent.
 The FDA is currently grappling with what to do about the growing concerns and complaints about breast implants.
 Bye, Bye Boobs© will chronicle the process of discovering breast implant illness, explanting the devices, and what it is like emotionally and physically to go through a second breast reconstruction, and living with a completely flat chest.
-Holly’s explant is scheduled for May 17, 2019, so follow her journey to reclaim her health on Facebook or Instagram (links below).
+Holly’s explant was completed on May 17, 2019, so you can follow her journey to reclaim her health on Facebook or Instagram (links below).

 If you currently have saline or silicone, smooth or textured, breast or butt implants, or you are considering getting them.
 Please do your research, so you can be well informed of the risks.
 For more information about breast implant illness, please go to: https://healingbreastimplantillness.com/ or join the Facebook group: https://www.facebook.com/groups/Healingbreastimplantillness/

 All photos on this site were taken by Wiley Thrasher, Holly's husband and best friend unless credited otherwise.